Brian W. Walsh

 Program: American Religious Freedom

-Brian Walsh is executive director of Ethics and Public Policy Center’s new American Religious Freedom program.
+Brian Walsh is executive director of Ethics and Public Policy Center’s American Religious Freedom program.
 The program is devoted to protecting and enhancing the inherent religious freedoms of Americans of all religious faiths.

 Before joining EPPC, Mr. Walsh was Senior Legal Research Fellow in former Attorney General Edwin Meese’s Center for Legal & Judicial Studies at The Heritage Foundation.
 Mr. Walsh and Heritage were at the forefront of a diverse coalition of individuals and organizations fighting the abuse of criminal law and criminal process, especially at the federal level.